 When a solid is melted, the molecules have greater energy and are more mobile.
 They go from being in fixed positions in the solid, to being free to move about in the liquid.
-As we
+As we saw in the discussion of standard entropy, this leads to many more possible arrangements of the molecules and, therefore, greater entropy.
+The same rationale holds for the vaporization or sublimation of a substance.
+There is a dramatic increase in energy/mobility, and in the number of possible arrangements of a system's molecules when the molecules go from a condensed phase to the gas phase.

-Therefore, there is a much larger increase in the system's entropy, relative to the solid-toliquid transition.
+Therefore, there is a much larger increase in the system's entropy, relative to the solid-to-liquid transition.